 Duty hours must be limited to 80 hours per week, averaged over a four week period, inclusive of all in-house call activities.
-(WVU Ophthalmology fellows do not take any in-house call.)
+(WVU Ophthalmology fellows do not take any in-house call)

-Fellows must be provided with one day in seven free from all educational and clinical responsibilities, averaged over a four-week period (or defined 28 days), inclusive of call.
-One day is defined as one continuous 24-hour period free from all clinical, educational, and administrative duties.
+Fellows must be provided with 1 day in 7 free from all educational and clinical responsibilities, averaged over a 4-week period, inclusive of call.
+One day is defined as 1 continuous 24-hour period free from all clinical, educational, and administrative duties.

 Adequate time for rests and personal activities must be provided.
-This should consist of a ten-hour period provided between all daily duty periods and after in-house call.
+This should consist of a 10-hour period provided between all daily duty periods and after in-house call.
 No new patients may be accepted after 24 hours of continuous duty.
 A new patient is defined as any patient for whom the fellow has not previously provided care.

 At-home call (or pager call) is defined as call taken from outside the assigned institution.
-The frequency of at-home call is not subject to the every third night limitation.
+The frequency of at-home call is not subject to the every-third night limitation.
 At-home call, however, must not be so frequent as to preclude rest and reasonable personal time for each resident.
-Residents taking at-home call must be provided with one day in seven completely from all educational and clinical responsibilities, averaged over a 4 week period.
+Residents taking at-home call must be provided with 1 day in 7 completely from all educational and clinical responsibilities, averaged over a 4 week period.
 When residents are called into the hospital from home, the hours residents spend in-house are counted toward the 80-hour limit.
 The program director and the faculty must monitor the demands of at-home call in their programs, and make scheduling adjustments as necessary to mitigate excessive service demands and/or fatigue.